 See also Airport Hotels above.

 Travel like the locals do!
 Shared-ride minivans called “daladalas” run along the main road in front of the airport.
 Make sure the one you hire is heading to your destination before you hop in!

-Fixed-rate taxis are readily available for hire in the ground transportation area of the airport.
+Fixed-rate taxis are available outside the terminal, in the ground transportation area, and can be identified by their green ribbons and TAA logo.
 Cheaper rates are available from taxis out on the main road in front of the airport, but for safety reasons, it is best not to attempt this at night.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.